Learning Outside the Classroom

 Across the year your children will engage in weekly outdoor learning activities.
 Children experience Forest School, which is child led activities involving den building and instrument making.
 We sing songs around have hot chocolates and biscuits.
 In the Eco-Garden, your children will learn all about how to grow and care for plants.
 While in outdoor adventure children develop their communication and trust skills through team building games.
 Outdoor learning is always a highlight of the week!

-Across the year your children will also engage in a wide range of additional learning, from in school visits to external trips.
+Across the year your children will also engage in a wide range of additional learning, from in school visits to external trips or virtual experiences.